Keyboardly-App/keyboardly-dev/doc/Glossary.md

     <tr>
         <td>getCurrentEditorInfo()</td>
         <td>EditorInfo</td>
-        <td>Get current active EditorInfo of cursor where the keyboard is active</td>
+        <td>Get the current active EditorInfo of the cursor where the keyboard is active</td>
     </tr>
     <tr>
         <td>getKeyboardHeight()</td>